 - All students must carry a minimum 6.5 Credits.
-Exceptions: Senior Privilege and Bucks - Required Senior Courses: Language Arts, Social Studies and PE. - We highly recommend that you take Math and Science as most Colleges require 4 years of each of these. - O You must pass a minimum of 3 years of Math and Science in order to graduate.
+Exceptions: Senior Privilege and Bucks You must enter a full schedule and it will be adjusted if you apply for Senior Privilege or Bucks and you are accepted. - Required Senior Courses: Language Arts, Social Studies and PE. - We highly recommend that you take Math and Science as most Colleges require 4 years of each of these. - You must pass a minimum of 3 years of Math and Science in order to graduate.